chinmaymk/aikit/README.md

 ## Features

-Use **AIKit** for: Generation & streaming, multimodal prompts (text + images), tool/function calling, embeddings, and usage tracking.
+Use **AIKit** for: Generation & streaming, multimodal prompts (text + images + audio), tool/function calling, embeddings, and usage tracking.

 _Use the official provider SDKs for everything else (fine-tuning, file management, etc.)._